hande-qmc/hande/documentation/manual/tutorials/fciqmc.rst

 before it.
 This is done using an input file like [#]_:

 .. literalinclude:: calcs/fciqmc/hubbard_plateau.lua
+    :language: lua

 As the input file is a lua script, we can use lua expressions (e.g. ``10^10`` for :math:`1 \times 10^{10}`) at any point.

-.. [review] - FDM: is the second timestep a typo or a joke?
-The choice of timestep is beyond the timestep of a simple tutorial; broadly it is chosen such that the population is stable and there are no 'blooms' (spawning events which create a large number of particles).
+The choice of timestep is beyond the scope of a simple tutorial; broadly it is chosen such that the population is stable and there are no 'blooms' (spawning events which create a large number of particles).
 HANDE will print out a warning and a summary at the end of the calculation if blooms occur.
 The other key values are how many iterations to run for